 |

-Ride up to the sky This is one gondola you have
+Ride up to the sky This is one gondola you'll want to take, it's a knockout view from

 the platform at the top.
 The mountains seem much grander, the sky seems